-- The first point of contact is the class teacher - Secondly, you can contact the SENCo/Deputy SENCo Mrs. J. Cliffe.
+- The first point of contact is the class teacher - Secondly, you can contact the SENCo Mrs. J. Cliffe.
 An appointment can be made through the school office. - Who is the SEN Coordinator and how can I contact them?
 (IRR) - The SENCO is Mrs J. Cliffe.
-The Deputy SENCo is Mrs E. Ehlen/ An appointment can be made through the school office.
+An appointment can be made through the school office.